The Hunter Gets Captured by the Game: Background

-Jamaican singer Grace Jones covered "The Hunter Gets Captured by the Game" on Warm Leatherette in 1980, her first post-disco album.
+In 1980, Jamaican singer Grace Jones remade the song and had minor success with her version in the US.
+It was included on Warm Leatherette in 1980, her first post-disco album.
 It was also released as the lead single in the USA and the fourth in the UK.
 The B-side on the European single is an alternate version of the song, known as the "Special Single Version".
 This version was not released on CD until 2016 when Warm Leatherette was reissued.